Be inspired to build the life you want

 - Written at least 50 successful mortgage applications using their own mentor program (MFAA only).

-The MFAA offer their own structured mentoring program at a flat fee of $880 (excluding the cost of your Certificate IV Finance and Mortgage Broking [FNS40815]).
+The MFAA offer their own structured mentoring program at a flat fee (excluding the cost of your Certificate IV Finance and Mortgage Broking [FNS40815]).

 The FBAA doesn’t have their own structured program.
 Instead, they require mentees to complete a professional development log to document time spent with their mentor.